Optimize assembly development

 Impact potential: Low

-When developing assemblies for Dynamics 365 for Customer Engagement, there are a couple of considerations to take in:
+When developing custom assemblies, there are a couple of considerations to take in:

 - Increased maintainability complexity